AnilSeervi/DevFolio/README.md

 ---

 - Inside `<div>` tag with class-name `.project-wrapper__image`, put your project image url on the `src` of the `<img>` and put again your project url on `href` attribute of `<a>` tag.
-- Recommended size for project image (1366 x 767px), your project image must live on `assets/` folder.
+- Recommended size for project image (1366 x 767px), your project image must live in `assets/` folder.
+You can remove the default images and replace them with yours.

 ```html
 <!--Projects Section-->